-• All children 18 years of age or younger who come to an approved open site or to an eligible closed enrolled site may receive meals.
+• All children 18 years of age or younger who drop in at an approved open site or are enrolled in an eligible closed enrolled site may receive meals.

 • People over age 18 enrolled in school programs for persons with disabilities may receive meals.

 Most sponsors may be approved to receive reimbursement for up to two meals per day.
 Eligible meals are breakfast, lunch, snack (morning and/or evening), and supper.
 The only combination not eligible for reimbursement is lunch and supper.
 If your site primarily serves migrant children, or if you run a residential or day camp, you may be eligible to serve up to three reimbursable meals each day.

 - Be a Sponsor: Make an investment in the children in your community.
 If your organization already provides services to the community and has capable staff, good management practices, and the ability to run or contract for food service operations, you can administer the SFSP.

 - Host a Site: Some organizations do not have the financial or administrative ability to run the program, but they can supervise food service for children as a site.
 Meal sites are most successful when paired with enrichment programming.

 - Be a Vendor: Organizations with kitchens and food service staff – including schools, commercial companies, and public or private nonprofit institutions – can participate in the SFSP as vendors.
 Instead of administering or supervising a meal service site, vendors sell prepared meals under an agreement or contract with an approved SFSP sponsor.

 - Volunteer: Even if your organization cannot take on the responsibilities of a sponsor or a site, you can team up with a sponsor to provide outreach materials to educate families about the program and help lead fun summer activities that encourage participation.